Hiking in Duluth

-The Lakewalk now extends from Lester Park to Kitchi Gammi Park on the edge of town.
-Now it's seven miles between Canal Park and Kitchi Gammi's Brighton Beach, a favorite spot for picnicking and playing in the lake.
+The Lakewalk extends from Lester Park to Kitchi Gammi Park on the edge of town.
+It's seven miles between Canal Park and Kitchi Gammi's Brighton Beach, a favorite spot for picnicking and playing in the lake.

 Trip Tips: Superior Hiking Trail in Duluth

 Before hiking, it's always smart to check for closures and trail conditions.